Thpwg/AGI-SCI-index/README.md

 **There are two games, which I don't know if they exist in French or not, Police Quest 3 and Quest for Glory 4 on floppy disk.
 There's an old Sierra & Coktel Vision advert that says they do, but nothing is less certain.**

-To my knowledge, the Czech, Israeli, Korean and Chinese Taiwanese editions have not been translated.
-They are the original English versions.
+To my knowledge, the Czech, Israeli and Korean have not been translated.
+They are the original English versions. **On the other hand, it is quite possible that some Sierra games offered by Soft World are officially localized in Chinese: https://grokipedia.com/page/soft_world The rarity of Sierra Soft World games and their extravagant prices mean that I have never been able to test one.
+I remain therefore in suspense...

 It's always possible to add lots of details for each game version, but my aim was to make the index as sober as possible.